k8sstormcenter/honeycluster/rke2/Readme.md

 ```
 (you might need Go 1.21 installed)

-Now, the traces are on and the topic=baseline needs to collect data for a while, the compaction settings will start kicking in depending on the exact settings.
-The general idea is that each "key" will only be kept once after a certain "wait-time" , and since the WASM transform creates sort-of a hash-key from the tetragon logs, they will naturally be deduplicated after compaction kicks in.
+Now, the ebpf-traces are on and being shipped into the topic=baseline.
+Thus, we need to collect data for a while until topic-compaction will start kicking in depending on the exact settings.
+The general idea of compaction is that each "key" will only keep the latest entry, and since the WASM transform creates sort-of a hash-key from the tetragon logs, they will naturally be deduplicated after the compaction threshold is triggered.

-If you check the oldest records, and they start missing records -> you ve waited long enough  and you can run the "extactcsv" WASM transform over the baseline topic .
+Once you notice compaction is working, you can run the "extactcsv" WASM transform over the baseline topic .
 It will log to STDOUT the deduplicated records (read the logs from the redpanda-src container).
 Copy paste them into a file (should look like redpanda/extractcsv/extract.csv), remove the leading entries:

 ```
 cut -f 11- -d ' ' redpanda/extractcsv/extract.csv > uniquekeys.csv